awsdocs/aws-powershell-user-guide/doc_source/pstools-getting-set-up.rst

 * `Windows Management Framework (Windows PowerShell 2.0, WinRM 2.0, and BITS 4.0)
   <http://support.microsoft.com/kb/968929>`_

-**Linux and OSX**: To use the AWS Tools for PowerShell Core, your installed system must have PowerShell version >= 5.1 installed.
-Further details are provided below, instructions for installation can be found at <https://github.com/PowerShell/PowerShell/blob/master/docs/installation/linux.md>`_
+**Linux and macOS X**: To run the AWS Tools for PowerShell Core, your system must be running PowerShell 5.1 or newer.
+For more information, see "Install the AWS Tools for PowerShell Core" in this topic.
+For more information about how to install PowerShell 5.1 or newer on a Linux-based computer, see _`PowerShell Package Installation Instructions <https://github.com/PowerShell/PowerShell/blob/master/docs/installation/linux.md>`_.

 .. _pstools-installing-download: